 - Communal TV

-Across the dancing-light courtyard and up rough-hewn laterite steps is the white air-con block with Jivi’s own pad and the 2 guest rooms.
-The large Terrace Room is multi-mirrored and decorated in silver, gold and white, with comfortable upholstered seating to lend a bit of colour, and a high-stepping old four-poster.
-There's no living room as such, but you get a sitting area with TV with DVD player, plus a terrace lounge that leads to the comfortable living & dining room and the pool and gardens.
-This is also where Room 4 is, though we haven't personally viewed it yet.
+Up the paved laterite steps is the white air-con block with Jivi’s own pad and the 2 guest rooms.
+The large Terrace Room is multi-mirrored and decorated in silver, gold and white, with comfortable upholstered seating to lend a bit of colour, and a high-stepping old four-poster bed.
+There's no living room as such, but you get a sitting area with a TV and DVD player, plus a terrace lounge that leads to the comfortable living & dining room and the pool and gardens.

-All rooms have mosquito nets, overhead fans, desks, sofas, lockable cupboards (or safe in the triple room) and multiple clay turtle ashtrays (as Jivi, a non-smoker himself, believes in ‘live and let live’).
+Both rooms have overhead fans, desks, sofas and lockable cupboards.
 They also feature Jivi’s own blended-by-season bath products (soap, shower gel, body lotion, shampoo and conditioner), and bathrobes.

 - Mosquito net

 Nepalese Krishna, Jivi’s loyal ‘brother’ for over 10 years, has been called the best cook in India and many a society hostess has tried to poach him.
 He can cook traditional Indian, any other national cuisine, or a fusion.
 Breakfasts are included; other meals are by arrangement.

 Our dinner was a wonderful taste-tour of cheese soufflé, beetroot borsch, 3-rice salad with mustard prawns, cream brulée and orange peel chocolates.
 Our lunch was another: tom yung goong soup, tamarind white pomfret, chicken curry, and homemade apple and cinnamon ice cream.

 Your complimentary breakfast can either be a delicious and spicy Indian one, or the continental – though be warned: Jivi hasn’t yet taught Krishna how to cook eggs as he doesn’t eat them himself, so our poached ones were a topsy-turvy hard yolk and soft white.